 - StreetShares – https://streetshares.com/

-While StreetShares is a great option for peer-to-peer lending, be aware that pay out only a 5% return.
+While StreetShares is a great option for peer-to-peer lending, be aware that they pay out only a 5% return.
 In my opinion, that rate of return is on the low side for this type of investment vehicle.

 However, you can earn this lower return while helping American small business owners by financing Veteran Business Bonds.
 Given this, it’s up to you if your goal is to optimize returns or support a good cause.